dcdpr/did-btc1/chapters/Appendix-SMT.md

 }
 ```

-From this, the verifier can infer only that position 12 (1100) is not allocated.
+From this, the verifier can infer only that index 12 (1100) is not allocated.
 Having the nonce vary per signal ensures that the hash of the null value varies and so can't be tested for across signals.
 Having the nonce vary per DID ensures that the verifier can't test for non-update of other known DIDs.
 Peer hashes that are zero will always be zero and those that are non-zero will always be non-zero.

 ### Optimization